-During the years ended June 30, 2021 and 2020, the Organization received donated use of facilities in the amount of approximately \$121,000 and \$94,000, respectively.
-This relates to condos that the owners allow the Organization to rent out to program participants and is determined based on research of comparable market rent.
+During the years ended June 30, 2022 and 2021, the Organization received donated use of facilities in the amount of approximately \$99,000 and \$121,000, respectively.
+This relates to condos that the owners allow the Organization to rent out to program participants and the estimated fair value is determined based on research of comparable market rent.
 Because there are numerous factors used in determining the rental rates each period, the Organization is unable to estimate the amount of below market rent for future periods.
 Accordingly, no receivable has been recorded in the accompanying statements of financial position for below market rent.